tjko/fanpico/commands.md

 Note, both certificate and private key must be installed before HTTPS server will activate (when system is restarted next time).

-When run withouth arguments this will prompt to paste private key in PEM format.
+When run without arguments this will prompt to paste private key in PEM format.
 When run with "DELETE" argument currently installed private key will be deleted.